Recommended links for student teachers X

 'whole-language' position.
-They are adamant that all children can learn to read through an informal 'discovery' method, given enough time, just as they learnt to walk and talk.
+They are adamant that all children can teach themselves how to read through an informal 'discovery' method given enough time, just as they learnt to walk and talk.

 ''The essential constructivist principle is that teachers should teach nothing directly, but rather function as coaches while their students basically teach themselves''.
-Professor Stephen Krashen, ''a self-described 'staunch defender'' of whole-language strategies, believes that, "(A)ny child exposed to comprehensible print will learn to read, barring severe neurological or emotional problems...Kids learn to read by reading'' (Allen)
+Professor Stephen Krashen, ''a self-described 'staunch defender'' of whole-language, believes that, "(A)ny child exposed to comprehensible print will learn to read, barring severe neurological or emotional problems...Kids learn to read by reading'' (Allen)

 Another of the major exponents of whole language, Margaret Meek, has famously said that children learn to read, "when there is something they want to read and an adult who takes time and trouble to help them".
 Whole language enthusiasts suggest that structured teaching to develop reading skills is not only unnecessary, it may be positively harmful'' (Palmer.
 TES.
 10/11/95)

 Australian children's book author Mem Fox also believes that ''all children will learn to read if they are exposed to enough